 All babies are unique and some tolerate one type or brand of formula versus another for a variety of reasons.
 Dietary changes can affect the frequency and consistency of your baby’s stools.
-These dietary changes include: switching from breast milk to formula, switching formulas, and adding solid foods to the diet.
+These dietary changes include: switching from breast milk to formula, gradually increasing the amount of formula being used as a breast milk supplement, switching formulas, or adding solid foods to the diet.
 Noticing a change in the stool consistency is more important than the stool frequency since it is not uncommon for babies to go several days without having a bowel movement.
-It sometimes may take up to a week for a baby’s digestive system to “learn” a new food.
+It sometimes may take up to a week for a baby’s digestive system to “learn” a new food or adjust to changes in daily nutrition intake.
+The following link provides some interesting information regarding baby has constipation or is just going through a stage of normal development. https://www.healthychildren.org/English/ages-stages/baby/diapers-clothing/Pages/Infant-Constipation.aspx

 The stools of breastfed babies are usually soft and more “mushy” whereas formula fed infants have slightly firmer stools.
 The stools of breastfed babies are also more frequent than babies on formula and the color and texture of your baby’s stools can change quite a bit over the first few months.
 For instance, the stools of breastfed infants look mustard yellow with seed-like particles, although they can also appear green.
 Formula-fed stool is soft but better formed than the stools of breastfed babies.
 The color may range from yellowish-brown to light brown.
 Iron supplemented or iron-fortified formula could make baby’s stool dark green, dark brown or black.
 There’s no medical significance in this change and no need to be concerned.
 Also, baby’s grunting and grimacing during a bowel movement are often just baby’s way of experiencing the use of the various muscles associated with having a bowel movement.